currinjs/CurrinJS/aio/content/guide/template-syntax.md

 </div>

-If the name fails to match an element event or an output property of a known directive, Angular reports an “unknown directive” error.
+If the name fails to match an element event or an output property of a known directive, Currin reports an “unknown directive” error.

 ### *$event* and event handling statements

-In an event binding, Angular sets up an event handler for the target event.
+In an event binding, Currin sets up an event handler for the target event.

 When the event is raised, the handler executes the template statement.
 The template statement typically involves a receiver, which performs an action